glauberss2007/AI-hpc/README.md

 1. **Resource Allocation:** Allocates exclusive and/or non-exclusive access to computing resources (nodes) for users over a specified duration.
 2. **Job Execution:** Provides a framework for starting, executing, and monitoring parallel jobs (e.g., MPI) on allocated nodes.
 3. **Contention Management:** Arbitrates contention for resources by managing a queue of pending jobs.

-### History

-Initially developed in the 2010s, Slurm emerged from a collaborative effort involving Lawrence Livermore National Laboratory, SchedMD, Linux NetworX, Hewlett-Packard, and Groupe Bull.
-It was inspired by the closed-source Quadrics RMS and shares similar syntax.
-The name "Slurm" is a playful reference to a fictional soda in the TV show Futurama.

 ### Components